- 8 Thin Slices (280g) Ham

 - Add 1 teaspoon of oil to the frying pan and heat to medium hot.

-- Add the ham, spring onions and peppers to the pan and cook for 5 minutes then tip onto a plate.
+- Add the ham, spring onions and peppers to the pan and cook for 5 minutes then pour onto a plate.

-- Crack 2 eggs into a bowl or cup with the black pepper and beat with a fork.
+- Crack 2 eggs into a bowl or cup and beat with a fork.
 Pour into the frying pan and stir until the egg starts to set.

 - Turn down the heat and add one quarter of the filling.